Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The clues are highly specific and directly relate to 'movie', offering distinct details like 'darkened room, screen, visual narrative', 'cinematography, editing, sound design', and 'released in theaters, streaming services'.
-The use of 'cinematic' and 'cinematography' is very close to the answer concept, making them almost too direct and potentially violating the 'no words (or their variations) from the answer itself' if interpreted strictly (as 'cinema' is a synonym for 'movie').
-This reduces the challenge slightly.
+The clues are highly specific and descriptive, using terms like 'visual narrative', 'moving images', 'cinematic production', and 'screen' which all strongly point to 'movie' without using the word itself or direct synonyms.
+They highlight the auditory and visual aspects, storytelling, and the medium of display.

 ✅ Strengths:
 - Generally specific and relate to correct answer